 Your plumbing expert uses a special video camera to inspect your pipe.
-They snake the camera through the sewer to see what damage there is and where it’s located.
+They snake the camera through the sewer to see the damage and where it’s located.

 This flexible tube covered in resin goes into the old pipe.
 This neoprene-like tube is made of three layers: an outer canvas soaked in resin, a rubber membrane inside that can inflate, and a plastic membrane that separates the two.

-Another camera inspection happens, to make sure everything is clear and all obstructions removed.
+Another camera inspection ensures everything is clear, and all obstructions are removed.
 The pipe is sealed and buried again.

 This entire process usually only takes one day to complete.
 Your sewer service is useable immediately once the repair is complete.